igor32648/ABriefOnJavaThreads/README.md

 ![Image 7](assets/image7.png)

-#A simple divider using Threads
+# A simple divider using Threads

-Create and run a simple java divisor using Java Swing: package javathreads;
+Create and run a simple java divider using Java Swing:
 ```
 import javax.swing.*;
 import java.awt.*;